-Marking on skis is mandatory.
+^{} Marking on skis is mandatory.
 Ski length, Radius (except for SL), Width of the waist of the ski and Width of the shoulder of the ski (except for SL) must be marked.
-Specific standardized FIS Labels intergraded in a nonremovable way in the design attesting conformity with the FIS specifications for competition skis should be used.
+Specific standardized FIS Labels intergraded in a non-removable way in the design attesting conformity with the FIS specifications for competition skis should be used.
 Labels can be used instead or in addition to measurement values.
+Manufacturers must confirm compliance with the equipment specifications annually.